Transformers for Charged Particle Track Reconstruction in High Energy Physics: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the support of the UK's Science and Technology Facilities Council (STFC).
+S.V.S is supported by ST/X005992/1.
+P.D., M.H., and N.P. are supported by the STFC UCL Centre for Doctoral Training in Data Intensive Science (ST/W00674X/1) and by departmental and industry contributions.
+G.F and T.S. receives support from the STFC (ST/W00058X/1) and T.S. is supported by the Royal Society (URF/R/180008).
+S.R. is supported by CERN, the Banting Postdoctoral Fellowship program, and the Natural Sciences and Engineering Research Council of Canada.
 We also extend our thanks to UCL for the use of their high-performance computing facilities, with special thanks to Edward Edmondson for his expert management and technical support.